rikkihansen/cookieStore/README.md

  I also made a variable called sum that would add up all the sales per hour to give you your daily total, I made sum = 0 then added it to the cookie array.

+ I made the styleguide for my page, but I am not totally sure if I have it done correctly..

  This assignment was definitely hard for me.